Murder of Lassana Cisse: Aftermath

 The murder of Cisse is believed to be the first case of racially motivated murder in Malta.
 It was widely condemned by Maltese politicians, public figures and NGOs.

 On 18 May 2019, Francesco Fenech and Lorin Scicluna were arrested and they were charged with the murder of Cisse and attempted murder of Ibrahim Bah, Mohammed Jallow and May Malimi.
 Both Fenech and Scicluna were soldiers with the Armed Forces of Malta, and at the time of the murder they were 21 and 22 years old respectively.
 The two soldiers denied the charges and pleaded not guilty.
 They were released on bail in December 2019.
 On 1 June 2021 the prosecution informed the court that they have presented all their evidence in this case.

 On 8 June 2020, an anti-racism protest was held in front of Parliament House in Valletta in the wake of the George Floyd protests, and the protesters called for justice for Cisse's murder.

-Six years after the murder, the suspected assassins are still out on bail.
+Seven years after the murder, the suspected assassins are still out on bail.